saucelabs/sauce-docs/docs/web-apps/automated-testing/playwright/cucumber.md

 #### `name`
 <p><small>| OPTIONAL | STRING |</small></p>

 Regular expressions of which Cucumber scenario names should match one of to be run.
+See more details [here](https://github.com/cucumber/cucumber-js/blob/main/docs/filtering.md#names).

 ```yaml
   options: